sherman5/wiimake/README.md

 `http://devkitpro.org/wiki/Getting_Started/devkitPPC`

-To check if you can run the program try typing `powerpc-eabi-gcc` is your terminal.
+To check if you can run the program try typing `powerpc-eabi-gcc` in your terminal.
 If you get

 `powerpc-eabi-gcc: fatal error: no input files` then it has succesfully installed.

-### Install GCI
+### Install wiimake

 1. download zip file of release